 Why do my elbows hurt while lifting weights?

 When you lift weights and do any exercise that involves your arms, the forearm and triceps muscles contract and becomes tighter.
 Tight and restricted forearm and triceps muscles pull and put tension on the elbow tendons.
 As a result, the elbow tendons become inflamed and cause pain during exercise or from lifting weights.

 Yes, you can get tennis elbow from lifting weights.
 The tendon on the outside of the elbow gets overstressed through repetitive weight lifting exercises and movements.
 As a result, it leads to inflammatory pain in the tendon (tennis elbow) when lifting weights.

 It depends on the severity of the elbow injury and pain.
 If the elbow injury creates "low to mild" pain, most people can use elbow joint support sleeves, elbow wraps or other short-term pain relief remedies to reduce pain temporarily.
-If the elbow injury is severe and creates sharp pain in elbow tendon and elbow joints, it's best to treat the elbow injury before resuming working out.
+If the elbow injury is chronic and severe, and creates sharp pain in the elbow tendon and elbow joint, it's best to treat the root cause of the elbow injury before resuming working out.

 You can do several things to get rid of or prevent elbow pain from lifting: (1) If you feel a burning pain in your elbow after lifting, apply an ice pack to the elbow joint as soon as possible after working out.
 (2) You can use short-term pain relief remedies like joint supplements, elbow braces, elbow straps, elbow sleeves, and anti-inflammatory topical oils and creams.
 These remedies treat the symptoms of pain.
 They do not fix the source of the pain.
 (3) You can try solutions - such as the TitaniumPhysique program - that fix the root cause of the pain, for long term relief.